-The profile of user needs for which the Value Index has been developed is derived from Ventana Research’s experience in working with organizations and from our benchmark research.
-We use the extensive body of our benchmark research as a framework to validate the prioritizations contained in and the focus of each Value Index assessment.
-We also blend our firm’s experience, research and comprehensive vendor and product framework to yield the only reliable research-based tool for determining what technology users need and what products they should consider.
+The Value Index evaluates the software in seven key categories.
+Five are product-related: usability, manageability, reliability, capability and adaptability.
+In addition, we consider two customer assurance categories: vendor validation and total cost of ownership and return on investment (TCO/ROI).
+We use the extensive body of our benchmark research as a framework to validate the prioritization contained in and the focus of each Value Index assessment.
+We also blend our firm’s and industry analyst experience, research and comprehensive vendor and product framework to yield the only reliable research-based tool for determining what technology users need and what products they should consider.

 The role of Business Intelligence software has grown exponentially over the last decade.
-And as it has grown, so too has analytics-based decision making.
-In order to get these high-value insights, businesses need the best tools.
+And as it has grown; so too has analytics-based decision making.
+In order to get these high-value insights; businesses need the best tools.
 The Ventana Research

-Planning is a key component to all businesses, but often, the reality does not go according to plans.
-In businesses, this discrepancy can increase costs and waste time.
-But with the right tools, organizations can more closely align their plans to the
+Planning is a key component to all businesses; but often; the reality does not go according to plans.
+In businesses; this discrepancy can increase costs and waste time.
+But with the right tools; organizations can more closely align their plans to the

-With the rise in the use of analytics and big data, companies are dependent on the data they collect.
-But if the data is not formatted in a way that analytics tools can access and use it, the results produced will be incomplete or inaccurate.
+With the rise in the use of analytics and big data; companies are dependent on the data they collect.
+But if the data is not formatted in a way that analytics tools can access and use it; the results produced will be incomplete or inaccurate.
 This is

 Financial performance management software plays a critical role in organizations.
-These tools deal with the full cycle of the finance department, including planning and budgeting, analysis, assessment and review, closing and consolidation, and intern
+These tools deal with the full cycle of the finance department; including planning and budgeting; analysis; assessment and review; closing and consolidation; and intern

-Over the last 10 years, the use of analytics to make decisions in business has been making its way to the forefront, with organizations of all sizes gaining insights from analytics that were not available before.
+Over the last 10 years; the use of analytics to make decisions in business has been making its way to the forefront; with organizations of all sizes gaining insights from analytics that were not available before.
 And with this changing landscape has

-In many organizations, routine functions can be overlooked as places for improvement, and payroll management is one of those areas.
-With the growth of integrated systems in human capital management, the once stand-alone function of payroll is being b
+In many organizations; routine functions can be overlooked as places for improvement; and payroll management is one of those areas.
+With the growth of integrated systems in human capital management; the once stand-alone function of payroll is being b

-In the information age, access is key for organizations.
-This is especially true for product information, where multiple areas in a business need to be able to access the same information, and have it always be up-to-date.
+In the information age; access is key for organizations.
+This is especially true for product information; where multiple areas in a business need to be able to access the same information; and have it always be up-to-date.
 And as the number of ways t

-Compensation management used to address a very specific need, managing compensation.
-But as the information age has transformed how businesses utilize and leverage analytics, compensation management has grown in scale.
+Compensation management used to address a very specific need; managing compensation.
+But as the information age has transformed how businesses utilize and leverage analytics; compensation management has grown in scale.
 While the main function is the

-Workforce management goes beyond tracking time worked, it also needs to provide tools to understand employee productivity and help maximize their time.
-As such, the Ventana Research Value Index: Workforce Management in 2014 analyzes current products
+Workforce management goes beyond tracking time worked; it also needs to provide tools to understand employee productivity and help maximize their time.
+As such; the Ventana Research Value Index: Workforce Management in 2014 analyzes current products

-In a growing service-based economy, every business needs to make the buying experience enjoyable, both prior and after purchase.
-To do this, employees need to be able to access customer and product information at any stage of the buying cycle.
+In a growing service-based economy; every business needs to make the buying experience enjoyable; both prior and after purchase.
+To do this; employees need to be able to access customer and product information at any stage of the buying cycle.
 This i